 However, state public health directives do not prohibit in-person outdoor protests as long as you maintain a physical distance of 6 feet between persons or groups of persons from different households at all times.
 When you can’t maintain a safe physical distance of 6 feet from people not in your household, you must wear a face covering or mask.
 Local Health Officers are advised to consider appropriate limitations on outdoor attendance capacities, factoring their jurisdiction’s key COVID-19 health indicators.
-Failure to maintain adequate physical distancing may result in an order to disperse or other enforcement action.
+Failure to follow these requirements may result in an order to disperse or other enforcement action.
 Masks and face coverings are strongly recommended.

-In counties that have been on the County Monitoring List for three consecutive days, indoor protests are not currently permitted.
-State public health directives do not prohibit in-person indoor protests as long as (1) attendance is limited to 25% of the relevant area’s maximum occupancy, as defined by the relevant local permitting authority or other relevant authority, or a maximum of 100 attendees, whichever is lower, (2) physical distancing of 6 feet between persons or groups of persons from different households is maintained at all times, and (3) singing and chanting activities are discontinued.
-Failure to maintain adequate physical distancing may result in an order to disperse or other enforcement action.
+In counties in the Widespread (purple) tier, indoor protests are not currently permitted.
+In other counties, state public health directives do not prohibit in-person indoor protests as long as (1) attendance is limited as required by the relevant restrictions on places of worship, (2) physical distancing of 6 feet between persons or groups of persons from different households is maintained at all times, and (3) singing and chanting activities are discontinued.
+Failure to follow these requirements may result in an order to disperse or other enforcement action.
 Masks and face coverings are required in compliance with CDPH directives.

 Participants must maintain a physical distance of 6 feet from any uniformed peace officers and other public safety personnel present, unless otherwise directed, and follow all other requirements and directives imposed by local health officers and law enforcement, or other applicable authorities.